New Hampshire Physical Therapy Governing Board

 Fixed Date Testing dates and deadlines for the National Physical Therapy Exam for both Physical Therapists and Physical Therapist Assistants have been set for 2013.
 Please use this link to review the dates and deadlines; https://www.fsbpt.org/FixedDateTesting.

 The Board of Physical Therapy consists of 5 members who serve a 3 year term.
 A Board member is only allowed to serve 2 consecutive 3 year terms.
 By new Hampshire Statute RSA 328-F:4 the Board must be comprised of the following members:

 2 physical therapists who have actively engaged in the practice of physical therapy in this state for at least 3 years, 1 physical therapy assistant who has actively engaged in the practice of physical therapy in this state for at least 3 years, and 2 public members.

-The Board is currently looking for 1 Physical Therapist Assistant.
+The Board is currently looking for 1 Physical Therapist and 1 Physical Therapist Assistant.
 The term is for 3 years.
 If you are interested contact Jennifer Kuzma in the Governors Office at 603-271-2121.
 For information regarding how the Board functions contact Tina Kelley at 603-271-8389.

 Initial Licensure or Reinstatement of Licensure

 To apply for an initial New Hampshire license or to reinstate a New Hampshire license, go to "Forms and Documents" and use our electronic submission feature to request an application packet or contact the Office of Licensed Allied Health Professionals at 603-271-8389 and request an application packet.